 Meanwhile, here are some realistic and healthy expectations that we can bring into the marriage.

 When we get married, our spouse should expect loyalty from us and vice versa.
 Trust issues happen when loyalty is compromised.

 Feelings may change but respect should not.
 We should respect that our spouse is a different person — a unique individual with opinions, likes, and vision.
-A successful marriage has both spouses having high respect with each other.
+A successful marriage has both spouses having high respect for each other.

 In the long haul, commitment is what makes us stay in the marriage through the ups and downs.
-It is what will make us grow old together and enjoy retirement and maybe grandchildren.
+It is what will make us grow old together and enjoy retirement and maybe, grandchildren.

 So let’s all set aside unrealistic expectations about our marriages.
 Even if your relationship is already in trouble, you can slowly rebuild it if you start letting go of these unhealthy pictures of what a marriage should be like.

 - Jayvee and Dawn: God’s Perfect Timing for a Dream Wedding

 - The Couples’ Game that Made Us Question Our Marriage